oblac/jodd-site/content/beanutil/1+index.md

 # BeanUtil

-`BeanUtil` is bean manipulation library, that in a nutshell, allows setting and reading bean properties.
+`BeanUtil` is a bean manipulation library that, in a nutshell, allows setting and reading bean properties.
 Several features make `BeanUtil`
 distinct: